vatel/scala-akka-monitoring/README.md

 Look into Test.scala

-= What you can not with this tool =
+= What you can with this tool =

+- See the whole actor tree (can be turned on/off soon)
+- See "top actors" (with maximum nr of messages in mailbox), some params are tunable
+- See all MessageDispatchers (currently only default Dispatcher is supported) with their ExecutorServices (currently details are only shown for ForkJoinPool which is default)

+= What you can not =

 Time-related measurements - ex. average message procesing/wait time.
 This is where Typesafe Console shines!